 3. On-Demand Business Model

-On-demand business models involve meeting the customer’s needs for services or products with an immediate solution.
-This strategy uses advanced technology to meet the customer’s needs within the shortest time possible.
+On-demand business models involve providing customers with an immediate solution to their service or product needs.
+This strategy makes use of advanced technology to meet the customer’s needs as quickly as possible.

-These businesses mainly function through applications available on mobile devices or through the website.
-They depend on a chain of agents, dealers, or sub-agents.
-Sometimes, the prices in such a business model may vary depending on the service demand, time frame, and availability of tools and equipment.
+These businesses primarily operate through mobile apps or websites.
+They rely on a network of agents, dealers, and subagents.
+The prices in such a business model may fluctuate depending on service demand, time frame, and availability of tools and equipment.
+However, the on-demand business model is highly rewarding for startups to begin with.

 - Airbnb